develephant/coronium-core-docs/docs-src/docs/client-module/analytics.md

-This client-side module has only a single method, but performs a number of useful actions when it is called.
+Collects various application and device metrics.
+Analytics are stored within application scopes.
+Please see __[Application Scope](/client-guide/#application-scope)__ in the __Client Guide__ for more information.

 !!! tip "Screencast Available"
     Learn about collecting metrics in a screencast format by __[Clicking here](/screencasts/#collecting-metrics)__.

 When using the __[appOpened](#appopened)__ method (see below), a number of pieces of information are collected about the environment in which the application is running in.
-It also tracks each time the application is accessed per device.
+It also tracks each time the application is accessed per device and application scope.

-!!! info "User Statistics"
-    For per user accesses see the client-side __[Users](/client-module/users/)__ module.

 ### appOpened